Types of Vitamin D: Understanding the Essentials for Optimal Health

 What is Vitamin D?

-Vitamin D is a fat-soluble vitamin that plays a pivotal role in calcium absorption, bone health, and immune function.
+Vitamin D is a fat-soluble vitamin that is pivotal in calcium absorption, bone health, and immune function.
 Unlike most vitamins, your body can produce vitamin D when your skin is exposed to sunlight.
 However, factors such as geography, skin pigmentation, age, and sunscreen use can impact how much vitamin D your body synthesizes, making dietary intake and supplementation important for many people.

 Key Points: